TrentShailer/backups/README.md

 * A backup is a blob of bytes that gets saved as a single file.
 * A backup sender may backup many services.
-* Each service is backed up at set cadances, e.g., Hourly, Daily, Weekly, etc.
+* Each service is backed up at set cadences, e.g., Hourly, Daily, Weekly, etc.
-* The receiver will save up to $N$ files for a given cadance per servide, e.g., 24 Hourly backups.
+* The receiver will save up to $N$ files for a given cadence per service, e.g., 24 Hourly backups.
 * The sender and receiver communicate directly using a TCP connection secured using mTLS.

 ### Communication